 - The Chief Financial Officer: Director of Finance, and

-- The Monitoring Officer: Director of Corporate and Legal Services
+- The Monitoring Officer: Director of Governance

 The Monitoring Officer has the specific duty to ensure that the Council, its Officers, and its Elected Councillors, maintain the highest standards of conduct in all they do.
 The main duties of the Monitoring Officer are set out below.
 The Monitoring Officers' legal basis is found in Section 5 of the Local Government and Housing Act 1989, as amended by Schedule 5 paragraph 24 of the Local Government Act 2000.